Jewel Marketing

 Demand-gen is not the opposite of lead-gen, and it's not everything except lead-gen either, because while all demand-gen content is either awareness, consideration, or both, not all awareness and/or consideration content is demand-gen.

 Demand-gen grows the pie, but many pies are already as big as they're going to get, with awareness and consideration focused on getting larger pieces of that pie.
-This is why I'm not a huge fan of demand-gen as a concept.
-Awareness, consideration, and lead-gen are near- always applicable in content marketing, while demand-gen is applicable in some instances but not others.
+This is one of the reasons why I'm not a huge fan of demand-gen as a concept.
+Awareness, consideration, and lead-gen are near-always applicable in content marketing, while demand-gen is applicable in some instances but not others.

 jewel